Amisha-2905/Web_designing/README.md

 # Web_designing
 Author-Amisha
 <br>
-On 13th December,2023 , I started my journey as a web designing freelancer.
-I have no knowledge about it.
-Let's pray for the best and see where it goes.
+On 28 December 2023, I started with front-end development.
+In this section, knowledge of 3 languages, HTML, CSS, and Javascript, is required.
+Let's get started with HTML first.
 <br>